 Technical details about Mahti

-Two core complexes are combined in the same compute die, each processor then consists of 8 compute dies and an additional I/O die that houses the memory controllers and PCI-e controller.
+Each processor consists of 8 compute dies and an additional I/O die that houses the memory controllers and PCI-e controller.
 Each node is then made up of two of these processors and one 200gbit HDR network adapter.

 The interconnect is based on Mellanox HDR InfiniBand and each node is connected to the network with a single 200 Gbps HDR link.
 The network topology is a dragonfly+ topology.
 The topology consists of multiple groups of nodes, each of which is internally connected with a fat tree topology, these fat trees are then connected to each other using all to all links.